 - 2 Best things to do in Havana in three days

-- 3 Where to eat in Havana
+- 2.6 Taste the local food: Where to eat in Havana

-- 4 Nightlife in Havana
+- 2.7 Explore the nightlife in Havana

-- 5 Where to stay in Havana
+- 3 Where to stay for 3 days in Havana

 About Havana & how to get there

 Prices vary considerably depending on where you are flying from, the time of year, how many stopovers you do and the airline.
 If you want advice on how to find the cheapest deals on flight check out my 12-step guide.

 Best things to do in Havana in three days

-Visit the Museo de la Rivolucion
+Visit the Museo de la Revolucion

 In case you didn’t know about it (it’s ok, my own knowledge of the Cuban revolution and the country’s history was very limited before my trip to Cuba) in the late 1950s Cuba had a revolution, where they kicked out the right-wing authoritarian government of Fulgencio Batista.

 The photos and objects all have tags that describe the importance of it or the moment in history they represent, but there isn’t really an outline or explanation of the revolution and the events that lead up to it.

 Do a vintage car tour